 Privacy Policy

-The following information provides an overview of which personal data may be collected when you visit our website, why this data is processed and on what legal basis.
-Personal data is any data that can be used to personally identify you by us or by third parties.
+The following information provides an overview of what personal data may be collected when you visit our website, why this data is processed, and on what legal basis.
+Personal data is any data that can be used to identify you personally by us or by third parties.

-General information, in particular about us and your rights, can be found below under 1); special information that only applies to individual parts of our offering is presented in the following points.
+General information, in particular about us and your rights, can be found below in section 1.
+Specific information that only applies to individual parts of our offering is provided in the following sections.

 a) Responsible body